kadadi92/lanyon/_posts/DEMG/2017-02-11-Chapter-10-Gambling.md

 <p>Tang Menggang out of the classroom building, they heard the school bell rang, but skipping for him is simply routine, he do not care.</p>

 <p>Lingyun in the end can persist for a long time, can he run a few laps?</p>

+<p><strong>Note: If you want to support this translation, but can’t donate, consider adding us to your ad blocker’s whitelist.
+We take intrusive ads very seriously, please contact us if you come across a malicious ad!</strong></p>

 <style>
   .adboxes{
     display: inline-block;